top of page

 Drinks on race day?

-Well, I was never one for taking a drink round with me during a 10km, although I always would for anything much longer.
-But during my training I would focus on making sure I had hydrogenated water which has a lot of serious benefits for your training and fitness.
+Well, I was never one for taking a drink around with me during a 10km, although I always would for anything much longer.
+But during my training, I would focus on making sure I had hydrogenated water which has a lot of serious benefits for your training and fitness.

-What if I really want to find out how fast I can physically run?
+What if I want to find out how fast I can physically run?

 Ever wondered how the best of the best do it?
-Well, I have been lucky enough to train with some pretty fast runners and in our training groups the philosophy was simple- build your aerobic base through winter and apply the speed in the summer.
-If you really want to drastically change the level your running at, then spend a winter or at least 3 months full developing your aerobic base then start doing a training program for 5km/10km.
+Well, I have been lucky enough to train with some pretty fast runners, and in our training groups the philosophy was simple- build your aerobic base through winter and apply the speed in the summer.
+If you want to drastically change the level you're running at, then spend a winter or at least 3 months full developing your aerobic base then start doing a training program for 5km/10km.
 This is effectively what we did every year and we just built our fitness every single year.
-I only do 1-1 coaching with a few athletes now and one of them endorses this method of training, he has taken his 5km from 20:32 to 19:05 to 17:56 over the 3 seasons (he's 12!!!).
+I only do 1-1 coaching with a few athletes now and one of them has taken his 5km from 20:32 to 19:05 to 17:56 over the 3 seasons (he's 12!!!).
 This is down to systematically training to improve the right things at the right time of the year.

 bottom of page